-Heel spurs at the bottom of the foot or the heel bone are the most common type of foot spurs.
+Heel spurs at the bottom of the foot or the heel bone are the most common foot spurs.
 This is associated with a condition called plantar fasciitis.
-Planter fasciitis is a biomechanical condition and the spur is almost a carrying out of the bone, this takes many years to develop.
+Plantar fasciitis is a biomechanical condition, and the spur is almost a carrying out of the bone.
+This takes many years to develop.

-Heel spur at the back of the heel is due to that point of the Achilles tendon.
-Chronic Achilles tendinitis can lead to significant pulling of the back of the heel bone, just like the heel spur on the bottom of the foot this can take many years to develop.
+The heel spur at the back of the heel is due to that point of the Achilles tendon.
+Chronic Achilles tendinitis can lead to significant pulling of the back of the heel bone, just like the heel spur on the bottom of the foot.
+This can take many years to develop.

-The calcaneal heel spur is also due to the plantar fascia, this is very similar to a heel spur on the bottom of the foot.
-The actual spur is generally not the problem, but the constant pressure on the plantar fascia is really the issue.
-If you can fix your planter fasciitis, your calcaneal heel spur should not be a problem.
+The calcaneal heel spur is also due to the plantar fascia.
+This is very similar to a heel spur on the bottom of the foot.
+The actual spur is not the problem, but the constant pressure on the plantar fascia is really the issue.
+If you can fix your plantar fasciitis, your calcaneal heel spur should not be a problem.

 A big toe joint spur is due to a condition called hallux rigidus.
 Hallux rigidus is arthritis of the big toe joint.
-There are many hallux rigidness treatments available, these usually do not require surgery.
+There are many hallux rigidness treatments available.
+These usually do not require surgery.
 But the only true way to get rid of this bird is to perform surgery.
-We have had really good success correcting this with specific type of inserts, taping patterns and specific types of shoes.
+We have had real success correcting this with specific inserts, taping patterns, and specific types of shoes.

-Ankle bone spurs are due to ankle arthritis, this is also a biomechanical problem that takes many years to develop.
-With ankle arthroscopy you can do breed these and give your ankle numerous years of good ankle joint function.
+Ankle bone spurs are due to ankle arthritis.
+This is also a biomechanical problem that takes many years to develop.
+You can breed these and give your ankle numerous years of good ankle joint function with ankle arthroscopy.
 The real key is working on biomechanics, assessing where you have muscle dysfunction, and correcting this with good orthotics and good shoe gear choices.

-Outside of the foot bone spurs are frequently due to pain on the outside of the foot.
+Outside of the foot, bone spurs are frequently due to pain on the outside of the foot.
 There are a few different biomechanical issues that can cause this.
-Read our guide on outside of the foot bone spurs and pain to learn more about this.
+Read our guide on the outside of the foot bone spurs and pain to learn more about this.

 A Bone Spur on Top of the Big Toe: